GogiPuttar/adityanairswebsite.github.io/_posts/2023-03-30-JointTorqueOptimization.md

 ### A. Kinematics of a Legged Robot

 In this work, we consider a bilaterally symmetrical hexapod robot, comprising a central body link and six articulated legs.
-Each of the legs, indexed $i$ as in Fig. 2., consists of links connected by three actuated joints, namely the base, shoulder, and elbow.
+Each of the legs, indexed $$i$$ as in Fig. 2., consists of links connected by three actuated joints, namely the base, shoulder, and elbow.
 This grants each end-effector i.e., the foot, three degrees of freedom relative to the body.
 For leg $$i$$, we represent the Jacobian matrix in the body frame as $$J_i(\theta_i) \in \mathbb{R}^{6 \times 3}$$ such that: